 - Use your own card.
 You must only use or attempt to use the BC Services Card that was issued to you.

-- Protect Non-Photo Cards for Minors.
-If you are the parent or guardian of a minor, you may use their BC Services Card and passcode on their behalf only if they are incapable of doing so on their own.
+- Protect non-photo cards for Minors.
+If you are the parent or guardian of a minor, you must not use their BC Services Card and passcode on their behalf unless they are incapable of doing so on their own.